xgcm/xgcm/doc/grids.rst

    The different possible positions of a variable ``f`` along an axis.

-xgcm represents an axis using the :class:`xgcm.Axis` class.
+xgcm represents an axis internally using the :py:class:`xgcm.Axis` class.

-Although it is possible to create an ``Axis`` directly, the recommended way to to use xgcm is by creating a single ``Grid`` object, containing multiple axes for each physical dimension.
+Although it is technically possible to create an ``Axis`` directly, the recommended way to to use xgcm is by creating a single :py:class:`xgcm.Grid` object, containing multiple axes for each physical dimension.

 Creating ``Grid`` Objects